tkandala/Advanced-Lane-Lines/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+So I have used the techniques discussed in lecture notes and basically utilized the sample code from the notes to build up my pipeline to identify the lane lines.
+This was probably the easy step in getting to the solution quickly.
+With some tuning to the paramters, especially in the sobel and color channels, I was able to extract the lane lines pretty decently all throughout the video.

+As we can see, there are some wobly lane lines in the right lane when passing beside the tree shadows or when the road's surface switched from tar to concrete.
+We can tackle these issues in couple of ways.

+First, as we do during driving, or at least how I drive is that if the lane lines are not properly visible on one side, I will usually follow the other side of the lane line and try to stick to it so I don't go off lane.
+We can definetely do something like that here too.
+Since the left lane line is pretty solid throughout the whole video, we can just rely on it's line ploynomial to replicate the right lane line - based on the 600px width difference between the 2 lanes.
+This will remove the wobly effect we see from the frames.

+The other method which can be complicated is to have dynamic parameters that get tuned automatically based on the surroundings like when approaching shadow area.
+This is easy said than done because we will have to constantly monitor our surroundings and determine what our parameters are going to be.
+We can take a pre-defined set of parameters based on various conditions and use them to extract the lane lines.
+Probably this is more beneficial when driving during night times or when we cannnot rely completely on one sided lane to extract other lane.